-Note that the risk management aspects of Factor C-4, Adequacy and robustness of the management approach and schedule, including the capability of the management team, have been removed from Factor C-4 and included in a new evaluation factor, Factor C-6, Adequacy of the risk management plan.
+Note that an additional subfactor has been added to Factor C-2, Adequacy and robustness of the mission design and plan for mission operations.
+Clarifications have been made to two subfactors and one subfactor added to Factor C-4, Adequacy and robustness of the management approach and schedule, including the capability of the management team.
+Also, the risk management aspects of Factor C-4 have been removed from Factor C-4 and included in a new evaluation factor, Factor C-6, Adequacy of the risk management plan.